 - Black Rock Forge has got everything from a new knife to axes, and BBQ sets.
 All handmade with care each set is made here in Nova Scotia and can be shipped.

 - Windsor Chairs are 18th-century hand-made wooden chairs.
 Crafted and supplied all within Nova Scotia, each chair is designed with your help and takes into consideration any of your requests for design and colour.

 Lismore Sheep Farm

 - You can never go wrong with a nice pair of mittens.
-Used for life and always keeping you warm, Lismore Sheep Farm uses their very own sheep wool and hand makes leather mittens for long lasting use.
-They also produce slippers for when its time to come back indoors!
+Used for life and always keeping you warm, Lismore Sheep Farm uses their very own sheep wool and hand-made leather mittens for long-lasting use.
+They also produce slippers for when it’s time to come back indoors!

 Doesn’t have to be Practical…